Could your Flow Hive do with some renovating?

 Sanding back the timber is easiest when most of the bees are out foraging, usually in the middle of the day and reapplication of sealant in the late afternoon, once all your bees are back in the hive, allows it the most time to dry before the sun and your bees are up the next morning.

 Araucaria Flow Hives

 All Araucaria Flow Hives and Supers should be sealed with at least 2 coats of exterior-grade good quality house paint.
-This should weather well, but as with all outdoor paint, it will require a refresh every couple of years.
+This should weather well, but as with all outdoor paint, it will require a refresh every 12-24 months depending on local conditions.

 Unless the paint is in good condition, you may need to sand back and then reapply, making sure to apply at least two coats, following the paint instructions.

 Note: Polyurethane or marine varnish coating, can cause condensation within the hive, as the coating does not allow the timber to breathe, and draw the moisture to the outside of the timber.
 We strongly recommend sanding back the timber to its natural state, and reapplying an exterior-grade good quality house paint.